rnivetha47/taskboard/README.md

 Open the frontend dev URL (usually http://localhost:5173).
 The backend server runs on port 5000 by default.

 ## Notes
 - The chat uses simple polling by default.
-Socket.IO optional code is included in backend & frontend (commented).
-Activate it if you prefer real-time.